Learning Infinite-Layer Networks: Without the Kernel Trick: Related Work

 \section{Related Work}

-Learning random features can be traced to the early days of learning \cite{minsky1988perceptrons}, and infinite networks have also been introduced more than 20 years ago \cite{williams1997computing, hornik1993some}.
+Learning with random features can be traced to the early days of learning \cite{minsky1988perceptrons}, and infinite networks have also been introduced more than 20 years ago \cite{williams1997computing, hornik1993some}.
 More recent works have considered learning neural nets (also multi-layer) with infinite hidden units using the kernel trick \cite{cho2009kernel, deng2012use, hazan2015steps, heinemann2016improper}.
 These works take a similar approach to ours but focus on computing the kernel for certain feature classes in order to invoke the kernel trick.
 Our work in contrast avoids using the kernel trick and applies to any feature class that can be randomly generated.
 All the above works are part of a broader effort of trying to circumvent hardness in deep learning by mimicking deep nets through kernels \cite{mairal2014convolutional, bouvrie2009invariance, bo2011object, bo2010kernel}, and developing general duality between neural networks and kernels \cite{daniely2016toward}.

-From a different perspective the relation between random features and kernels has been noted in \cite{rahimi2007random} where the authors represent translation invariant kernels in terms of random features.
-This idea has been further studied in \cite{bach2015equivalence, kar2012random} for other kernels as well.
+From a different perspective the relation between random features and kernels has been noted by \citet{rahimi2007random} who show how to represent translation invariant kernels in terms of random features.
+This idea has been further studied \cite{bach2015equivalence, kar2012random} for other kernels as well.
 The focus of these works is mainly to allow scaling down of the feature space and representation of the final output classifier.

-The idea is also present in \cite{DaiXHLRBS14}, where the authors focus on tractability of large scale kernel methods.
-More relevant to our work is that one can show that the optimization method in \cite{DaiXHLRBS14} can be invoked whenever the kernel can be estimated using random features.
-In \cite{DaiXHLRBS14} the objective considered is of the regularized form:$\frac{\gamma}{2} \|f\|^2 + R(f)$, with a corresponding sample complexity of $O(1/(\gamma^2\epsilon^2))$ samples needed to achieve $\epsilon$ approximation with respect to the risk of the optimum of the regularized objective.
+\citet{dai2014scalable} focus on tractability of large scale kernel methods, and their proposed {\em doubly stochastic} algorithm can also be used for learning with random features as we have here.
+In \citet{dai2014scalable} the objective considered is of the regularized form:$\frac{\gamma}{2} \|f\|^2 + R(f)$, with a corresponding sample complexity of $O(1/(\gamma^2\epsilon^2))$ samples needed to achieve $\epsilon$ approximation with respect to the risk of the optimum of the regularized objective.